-River basins in Thailand are studied, which are located in the Southeast Asia with an area 513,115 km2.
-The basins experience tropical climate with clear dry and wet seasons defined as follows: the dry season starts from November until April and the rainy season starts from May until October in the central and northern part of Thailand.
-In the western river basins dry season starts from January until June and rainy season begins July until December.
+The study area is Thailand which is located in the Southeast Asia with an area 513,115 km2.
+Its climate is tropical climate with clear dry and wet seasons.
+The seasons are defined as follow: the dry season starts from November until April and the wet season starts from May until October in the central and northern part of Thailand.
+In the western river basins dry season starts from January until June and wet season begins July until December.

-(1) Study areas and data collection
+Study areas and data collection

 The five large scale dam reservoir basins located in the northern, western and central parts of Thailand as shown in Fig. 1 are selected to analyze the historical trend of precipitation, temperature, dam inflow, dam release, and storage.
-The five basins are the Ping River basin with the Bhumibol dam (BB), the Nan River basin with the Sirikit dam (SK), the Pasak River basin with the Pasak Jolasid dam (PS), and the Mae Klong River basin with the Srinagarind dam (SR) and Vajiralongkorn dam (VRK).
+The five basins are the Ping River basin with the Bhumibol Dam (BB), the Nan River basin with the Sirikit Dam (SK), the Pasak River basin with the Pasak Jolasid Dam (PS), and the Mae Klong River basin with the Srinagarind dam (SR) and Vajiralongkorn dam (VRK).

-Daily temperature and precipitation data were collected from 25 meteorological stations for the period of 1980-2011; and time series of daily dam inflow, dam release and storage data were obtained from the Electricity Generating Authority of Thailand (EGAT) and Thai Royal Irrigation Department (RID) for the period of starting reservoir operation.
-The reservoir characteristics are given in Table 1.
+Daily temperature and precipitation data were collected from 25 meteorological stations for the period 1980-2011 and time series of monthly inflow, release and storage data were obtained from the Electricity Generating Authority of Thailand (EGAT) and Thai Royal Irrigation Department (RID) for the period of starting reservoir operation.
+The reservoir characteristics of reservoir description are given in Table 1.
 The spatial distribution of the selected meteorological stations in Thailand is shown in Fig. 1.